Mohdmaazekram/Cryptocurrency_Assigement/README.md

 ## 🔍 Overview

-- *This project implements an automated data pipeline that scrapes real-time cryptocurrency data from Investing.com, processes it using Python, and pushes the cleaned data into BigQuery on Google Cloud Platform (GCP).
-The pipeline is scheduled to run every hour using Cloud Run Jobs and Cloud Scheduler.*
+- **This project implements an automated data pipeline that scrapes real-time cryptocurrency data from Investing.com, processes it using Python, and pushes the cleaned data into BigQuery on Google Cloud Platform (GCP).
+The pipeline is scheduled to run every hour using Cloud Run Jobs and Cloud Scheduler.**

+## 🔧 Tools & Technologies Used In This Project

+- • Python with Selenium, Pandas, NumPy, BigQuery and Other libraries.
+- • I Used Selenium WebDriver for dynamic website scraping.
+- • Google Cloud Platform (GCP) and its Services is Use For Automate Data Pipeline that Scrapes Real-Time Data.